-Tourists in Venice usually do a couple of typical things: they visit San Marco Cathedral and the Doge’s Palace, drink a glass of Aperol Spritz, sometimes have a gondola ride.
+Tourists in Venice usually do a couple of typical things: they visit San Marco Cathedral and the Doge’s Palace, drink a glass of Aperol Spritz, and sometimes have a gondola ride.
 But we have some good information for you – we’ve added another thing to your obligatory Venice bucket list.
-And this is… a visit to Ca’Pesaro – International Gallery of Modern Art.
+And this is… a visit to Ca’Pesaro.

-The museum contains 19th- and 20th-century collections of paintings and sculptures, including masterpieces by Klimt and Chagall, and remarkable works by artists such as Kandinsky, Klee, and Moore, as well as a rich selection of works by Italian artists like Boccioni, De Pisis, Sironi, Morandi, De Chirico, Burri etc and an important section on graphic art.
+The museum contains 19th- and 20th-century collections of paintings and sculptures, including masterpieces by Gustav Klimt and Marc Chagall, and remarkable works by artists such as Wassily Kandinsky, Paul Klee, and Henry Moore, as well as a rich selection of works by Italian artists like Umberto Boccioni, Filippo de Pisis, Mario Sironi, Giorgio Morandi, Giorgio de Chirico, Alberto Burri, and an important section on graphic art.
 Feeling intrigued?

 Here are ten reasons to fall in love with Ca’Pesaro: